 - You have a process in place to quickly and broadly communicate job openings and requirements

 - You have an effective employee referral program in place

 If you aren’t sure which path is best, schedule a discovery call today with our seasoned recruiting professionals.
 The 4 Corner team is on standby to help you find the best option for your unique hiring need.

 Sample Interview Questions

-- How do you work independently?
+- How well do you work without supervision?

 - Tell me about a past job challenge and how you approached it.

 - What do you do when you can’t understand the data you’ve been asked to handle or report?

 - Why are you choosing to pursue a career in data entry operations?